denismaciel/dynamic-pricing-simulations/README.md

 ## Running the simulations and generating the plots

+All the code is in the subdirectories of `simulations`.
+The directory structure mirrors the sections of the thesis.

-Before start running the code, make sure you have the virtual environment activated and environment variables set by running:
+Before start running the code, make sure you have the virtual environment activated by running:

 ```bash
 source venv/bin/activate